derekrdrill/react-web-portfolio_new/README.md

     Lead Input form
     <ul>
       <li>
-        A simple web-form that allows users to enter their information, as if they were giving that info to a company looking to obtain leads
+        A simple web-form that allows users to enter their information, as if they were looking to store the data and retain leads
       </li>
       <li>
-        This lead data is stored in a MongoDB collection, and a reporting table tool is included to dynamically report, update and delete the data entered
+        This lead data is stored in a MongoDB collection, and a reporting table tool is included to dynamically report, update and delete the lead data
       </li>
     </ul>
   </li>